BigBangData/Encrypt/README.md

 __Password Handling__

-- user enters password interactively during runtime rather than as arguments, which would be vulnerable to various recall methos (shell history, memory dumps, ...)
+- user enters password interactively during runtime rather than as arguments, which would be vulnerable to various recall methods (i.e., shell history, memory dumps, ...)
 - system prompts user for password twice to avoid user error, ensuring user knows and remembers the password before encryption

 ---